Tagari Garden Farm

 Expansion and care of vegetable production beds, hot house and nursery work, plant propagation, compost making, tree (fruit and other) maintenance, brush cutting, bush-fire readiness tasks, material depot re-organisation and de-clutter, blackberry and bracken fern replacement, snake habitat reduction around buildings, and small construction projects.
 Fencing etc etc etc...... :-)

-If these tasks and the experience appeals to you, please read the following information and send us your application.
+If these tasks and the experience appeals to you, please read the following information and ask us to send you an application.
 We look forward to hearing from you!

-- Student/wwoofer You will get to work un-supervised each morning and some afternoons too.
+- Student / wwoofer Program: You will get to work un-supervised each morning and some afternoons too.
 You are expected to follow the instructions provided.

 - Bedding: Bedding is not available.
 Sorry - PLEASE bring your own sleeping bag.
-Tasmania is cold even in summer, please please please come prepared.
-To date only one girl from Brazil came prepared- all the rest of the students have arrived unprepared for the cold nights with inadequate sleeping bags and equipment.
+Tasmania is cold even in summer, * please * please * please come prepared.
+Twenty years and hundreds of people coming here, only one girl from Brazil came prepared- all the rest of the students have arrived unprepared for the cold nights with inadequate sleeping bags and equipment.
 Please recognise our recommendation.
 You will be cold at times

 - Camping Equipment: B Y O (please bring your own)

-- Food: Staff, students and wwoofers have the use of a covered, outdoor, gravel floor, wood fire heated kitchen and dining area with food available for self-catering three meals a day.
+- Food and cooking : Staff, students and wwoofers have the use of a covered, outdoor, gravel floor, wood fire heated kitchen and dining area with food available for self-catering three meals a day.
 There are no pre-made cakes, biscuits, chips, soda or other such items provided.
 Attendants are free to cook what they like after working times.
-The kitchen is stocked with meat from a butcher but also hunted or farm killed meat may be used, fresh produce, dry and tinned goods are also part of the pantry
+The kitchen is stocked with meat from a butcher - also hunted or farm killed meat is provided, fresh produce, dry and tinned goods are also part of the pantry

-- Garden Produce : Things growing here are usually installed by hands other than yours- Harvesting is finally arriving the long awaited and planned for products- its a critical business we've waited for up to 9 months in some cases for this food- investing our time and energy into it.
-So when you are new you are not allowed to harvest.
+- Garden Produce : Things growing here have been installed by hands other than yours- Harvesting finally arrives - the long awaited and planned for products are ready- it’s a critical business we've waited for up to 9 months in some cases for this food- investing our time, resources and energy into it.
+So when you are new -you are not allowed to harvest.
 Later you will harvest up to twice daily -( as long as you can do it to our standard )

 - Hands-on practical work time frame: Generally - The time-frame will vary according to the weather.